 Biotin deficiency is considered rare; therefore, the FDA didn't set a limit for recommended dosage of biotin.
 Therefore, the dose may vary depending on the person, age, sex, and overall health condition.
-Experts recommend the following dosages:
+Experts' advice the following dosage:

-Anyone aged 10 years or older should get between 30 to 100 mcg a day.
+Patients with age 10 or older should take biotin dosage between 30 and 100 mcg per day.
 Infants and children should get: